-Sr. No. Particulars Current Year Previous Year i) Opening balance of amounts transferred to DEA Fund ii) Add: Amounts transferred to DEA Fund during the year iii) Less: Amounts reimbursed by DEA Fund towards claims iv) Closing balance of amounts transferred to DEA Fund a) Summary information on complaints received by the bank from customers and from the Offices of Ombudsman39
+(Amo unt in ₹ crore) Sr. Porticularo Current Previous No. Particulars Year Year i) Opening balance of amounts transferred to DEA Fund ii) Add: Amounts transferred to DEA Fund during the year iii) Less: Amounts reimbursed by DEA Fund towards claims iv) Closing balance of amounts transferred to DEA Fund Banks shall specify here that the closing balance of the amount tra ansferred to D EA Fund, as disclosed above, are also included under 'Schedule 12 - Contingent Liabilities - Other items for which the bank is contingently liable' or 'Contingent Liabilities - Others,' as the case may be.